Luísa Diogo: Prime Minister (2004–10)

-In 2006, Annan appointed Diogo to co-chair – alongside Shaukat Aziz and Jens Stoltenberg – a High-level Panel on United Nations Systemwide Coherence, which was set up to explore how the United Nations system could work more coherently and effectively across the world in the areas of development, humanitarian assistance and the environment.
-She was also a member of the Commission on Effective Development Cooperation with Africa which was set up by the Prime Minister Anders Fogh Rasmussen of Denmark and held meetings between April and October 2008.
+Newly elected President Armando Guebuza trusted Diogo to be the prime minister in his first term in February 2005.
+Kofi Annan, in 2006, appointed Diogo to co-chair – alongside Shaukat Aziz and Jens Stoltenberg – a High-level Panel on United Nations Systemwide Coherence, which was set up to explore how the United Nations system could work more coherently and effectively across the world in the areas of development, humanitarian assistance and the environment.

 After reports that some farmers were refusing to leave their livestock in areas threatened by the 2007 Mozambican flood, Diogo ordered forcible evacuations of citizens in low-lying areas of the Zambezi valley.
+She was also a member of the Commission on Effective Development Cooperation with Africa which was set up by the Danish Prime Minister Anders Fogh Rasmussen and held meetings between April and October 2008.

 During her time in office, Diogo urged the African health ministers to offer reproductive and sexual health services free of charge throughout the continent.
 These services could reduce infant mortality by two thirds, reduce maternal mortality by three quarters, reverse the spread of AIDS, and promote gender equality and the empowerment of women.
 The target set by the UN was to achieve these goals by 2015.

 Diogo also focused on gender equality and women's empowerment through a recently launched "Network of Women Ministers and Parliamentarians" (MUNIPA).
 The MUNIPA network aims to strengthen advocacy and lobbying activities so that policies and legislation are adopted favourable to gender equity and women's empowerment.
 Promoting equality between men and women is a central concern of the Mozambican government, which has been adopting instruments to promote women's empowerment at all levels [of government].
+She appeared twice in the Forbes list of the World's 100 Most Powerful Women: in 2006 and in 2008.

+She was succeeded as prime minister on 16 January 2010 by Aires Ali.
+Her term in office was notable for the economic reforms that brought financial stability to the country, debt relief and women empowerment.